luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 Craig: The Austrians could not afford to enforce universal service so real numbers were much lower than theoretical numbers.
 Their cavalry was great.
 Their artillery were roughly the same as Prussia which failed to modernise as they could have done (e.g they rejected Krupp's advice to shift to steel barrels and Krupp sold those mainly to Egypt and Russia for a while).
 Their infantry were worse.
 Their staff system was much worse.
 FJ himself made clear he did not want discussions about new infantry tactics to deal with breach-loading guns.
 Benedek did not want the command and had to be pushed by FJ.
 He was then saddled with two unsuitable staff officers: Krismanic, who was ultra cautious, and Henikstein, who was defeatist.
 (Showalter: Henikstein had 'neither the force of character, the institutional leverage, nor support of his general staff subordinates to alter state or army policy... he was not a man to go to war with.')

 Prussia did enforce universal service.
 Excellent education meant higher calibre of soldiers.
 The needle gun was an advantage but not decisive.
 Unlike Austria, Prussia learned from the Danish campaign to avoid old school shock tactics.
-The chaos of Wrangel's HQ in the Danish campaign had prompted Wilhelm to send Moltke and the lesson learned was: put Moltke in charge.
-Bismarck: Moltke is 'unconditionally reliable and at the same time cold to the very heart'.
+The chaos of Wrangel's HQ in the Danish campaign had prompted Wilhelm to send Moltke and the lesson learned was: put Moltke in charge. **Bismarck: Moltke is 'unconditionally reliable and at the same time cold to the very heart**'.

 The Austrian inquiry blamed Benedek.
 He saw it coming but refused to defend himself or use his conversations with FJ to escape blame.
-When his wife threatened to go public he begged her not to.Various reports and leaks blamed him for everything and rehabilitated others (even Krismanic) but he died without defending himself.
+When his wife threatened to go public he begged her not to.
+Various reports and leaks blamed him for everything and rehabilitated others (even Krismanic) but he died without defending himself.
 He told his wife, 'A beaten commander must bear his misfortune.'

 GC: Both sides kept masses of cavalry in reserve, after the war Moltke and others concluded this had been a mistake and cavalry should be used as per Napoleon for reconnaissance etc.

-## Van Creveld: The battle was 'a last minute improvisation'.
+Van Creveld: The battle was 'a last minute improvisation'.

 Zuber: 'Moltke never intended to “march separately and unite on the battlefield”, and he especially did not intend to do so at Königgrätz.
 Moltke's war games had no relation to his war planning.
 Moltke's vaunted rail deployments were nowhere near as well-planned or well-executed as the Moltke Myth would have us believe, and the rail deployments had little to do with Prussian success in either war...
 Far from being a great battlefield genius, Moltke had little to do with planning the battle of Königgrätz and at Gravelotte-St. Privat.
 In both battles Moltke quickly lost control of the Prussian armies and spent the day as a spectator.
 The real reason for the success of the Prussian army in 1866 and 1870/1 lay in factors over which Moltke had no influence whatsoever: the peacetime training and the battlefield courage of the Prussian infantry, and the skill of the officer corps from company to corps levels.
 The Prussian infantry managed to win in spite of Moltke, not because of him.'